 The yellow-shoulder was listed as endangered in 1976.
 Since then, the FWS and PR Department of Natural Resources have implemented aggressive monitoring programs to control parasitism and promote chick and fledgling survival.
 Over the past 30 years, the population has increased from only ~200 breeding individuals to more than 800.
 It’s been inspiring to meet the people who have been so invested in the protection of these guys.

 Beginning in the 1980s, people involved in the recovery project began controlling the cowbird population and building artificial nests for the yellow-shoulders to use.
 In the foreground is an early prototype, while in the background you can see the newer nests made of PVC.

 Up until now, their tarsal vein is still visible, enabling me to take blood from their leg.
 But you can see the tarsus darkening as the skin hardens, making it progressively trickier to stick them in the right spot.

 I should explain that my reaction comes after three years of looking at redwing chicks, which develop brown female-like plumage first (see above).
-But yellow-shoulder males, females and nestlings all look the same.
-This fact still blows my mind.
+But yellow-shoulder males, females and nestlings all look the same, which really did take some getting used to.

 The breeding season this year is wildly asynchronous.
 The PR folks told me they’d never seen nests with fledglings alongside nests still on eggs.
 If I do find evidence of cheating, theory suggests this weird temporal fluke might help explain its occurrence.
-(I’m expecting to find less cheating in the yellow-shoulders than in the redwings.)
+(Based on behavioral and morphological evidence, I’m expecting to find less cheating in the yellow-shoulders than in the redwings.)